lorenzo-severini/Stereo-Robot-Perception/README.md

 </div>
   </li>
 </ul>
 Moreover, students should compare the estimated real dimensions to the known ones (125 mm x 178 mm) during the first approach manoeuvre of the vehicle to the pattern, so to verify that accuracy becomes higher as the vehicle gets closer to the pattern.
-Students should also comment on why accuracy turns out worse during the second approach manoeuvre.ww
+Students should also comment on why accuracy turns out worse during the second approach manoeuvre.

 <img src="img/chessboard_capture.png" width="30%" height="30%" alt="Chessboard Capture">
 <img src="img/chessboard_2d.png" width="30%" height="30%" alt="Chessboard 2D">